Rumie/productSpecs/Rumie-Learn.md

 **Application Specs:**

-Rumie-learn is a Web Application serving microlearning experiences named bytes.
-It can be accessed by users through any device that has browsing capabilities and with an active internet connection.
+**Rumie-Learn** is a Web Application serving microlearning experiences refered to as Bytes.
+It can be accessed by users through any digital device that has web browsing capabilities, and also an active connection to the internet.

-Learner interacts with:
+Learner's browser interacts with the following components:
  * HTML 5
  * Javascript
  * Video/audio/image rendering